 A fun and delicious recipe for chocolate chip whoopie pies, with sweet marshmallow filling sandwiched between soft cakes.

-My middle daughter is obsessed with baking and desserts (gee I wonder why?).
-Every time we make whoopie pies she wants the filling colored to match the season.
-She could never remember the name of them and called them “sandwich cookies”.
-When she turned six, her grandmother offered to make her cake and starting quizzing her about what she wanted.
+When my daughter turned six, her grandmother offered to make her cake and starting quizzing her about what she wanted.
 She said she wanted the sandwich cookies with the colored filling.
 Her grandmother agreed and said “okay great, that’s easy.”
 And on her birthday, she arrived with a bag of Oreos with yellow filling for spring.

 What exactly are whoopie pies?

-If you put these on a platter at a party, be prepared for your guests to get excited.
-Whoopie pies look like sandwich cookies, but they are really cakes filled with a marshmallow cream filling.
+Whoopie pies look like sandwich cookies, but they are really cakes filled with marshmallow cream filling.
 My kids always get excited about them for some reason, probably something to do with the fact that they are sandwiches and that marshmallow filling is involved.

 (If you’re interested in the history of Whoopie Pies, the Farmer’s Almanac has a good article.
 Many states claim that they invented them, but Maine seems to have the most convincing argument.)